6d68/crypto-cloud/README.md

-# Coinwatcher cloud
+# Crypto Cloud
 Personal project putting together all the stuff i learned about Microservices in the last couple of months.
 Project will cover service configuration, discovery, resiliency, routing, eventing, tacing and finally deployment.
-As i'm personal interested in crypto currencies like Ethereum et al i decided to build a "crypto cloud" with a couple of services around the topic.
+As i'm personal interested in crypto currencies like Ethereum et al i decided to build a "Crypto Cloud" with a couple of services around the topic.
 The following figure gives you a rough overview:

 <img src="./cryptocloud.png">